 Most of you know by now that my favorite animal is the zebra, and if you’re new to Wavy Lines (*waves to new blog buddies!*), then I’m sure you figured that out from my blog’s theme.
 I’ve been collecting zebra things since I was at least seven years old, and I have many many many items that are zebra-striped or have zebras on them.
 They’re exquisite animals, and I hope after I share these ten fascinating facts, you’ll think zebras are amazing, too!

 • Zebras DO NOT sound like horses.
 When I was in Disney World six years ago, I picked up an adorable zebra stuffed animal that made sound when you squeezed it–except it whinnied like a horse.
 I was disgusted with Disney, especially since in Disney’s The Lion King, the zebra sounds are correct!
 So I refused to buy the oh-so-wrong stuffed animal.
 I describe zebra sounds as a chirping bark.
-(Watch the beginning of The Lion King or the movie Racing Stripes to hear true zebra sounds or listen here: http://animals.nationalgeographic.com/animals/mammals/zebra/)
+(Watch the beginning of The Lion King or the movie Racing Stripes to hear true zebra sounds, or you can click here to listen.)

 • Each zebra has its own unique stripes pattern—just like human fingerprints and snowflakes do!
 They may look the same, but no two zebras are ever identical.